weidalin/MBDN/README.md

-## this code is forked from [ACSP](https://github.com/WangWenhao0716/Adapted-Center-and-Scale-Prediction.git)
+## this code is forked from [ACSP](https://github.com/WangWenhao0716/Adapted-Center-and-Scale-Prediction.git) ，and modified on the basis of ACSP

 ## train